Robert Plant has assembled an archive of recordings to be released for free upon his death | UNCUT

 - ORDER NOW: The July 2021 issue of Uncut

-The former Led Zeppelin frontman made the revelation during the first episode of the fourth season of his Digging Deep podcast, in which he told his co-host, Matt Everitt, the recent lockdown had allowed him to “put my house in order”.
+Plant made the revelation during the first episode of the fourth season of his Digging Deep podcast, in which he told his co-host, Matt Everitt, the recent lockdown had allowed him to “put my house in order”.

 “All the adventures that I’ve ever had with music and tours, album releases, projects that didn’t actually get finished or whatever it is, I just put them, itemised them all, and put everything into some semblance of order,” he explained.
 “So I’ve completely changed the setup.”